Vormstad

+The 0.33 km2 village had a population (2012) of 311 and a population density of 942 PD/km2.
+Since 2012, the population and area data for this village area has not been separately tracked by Statistics Norway.

 Vormstad is a centre for salmon fishing in the Orkla River, and the population increases many times through the fishing season in June, July, and August.
+Moe Church is located just south of Vormstad.

+History

 The name of the village comes from the river Vorma which flows into the Orkla River at Vormstad.
-The village was the municipal center of the old municipality of Orkland.
-Moe Church is located just south of Vormstad.
+The village was the municipal center of the old Orkland Municipality which existed from 1920-1963 (and it was much smaller than the present-day Orkland Municipality).